Accused of a Gang Crime in Colorado? Don’t Wait

 For teenagers, gang-related transgressions may start small, such as graffiti or shoplifting.
 As with the more severe crimes mentioned above, prosecutors will be more likely to aggressively pursue charges, even for seemingly trivial activities, if gang involvement is suspected.
 Defendants could face penalties that include time spent in a reform program and court-mandated counseling.

 Everyone deserves fair treatment and a second chance, but this is especially true for young people.
 One small mistake shouldn’t put a child’s future at risk.
 If your child is facing gang-related charges, don’t rely on the mercy of the court.
 You need to take the charges very seriously and seek out the counsel of an experienced Colorado Springs juvenile gang crime defense attorney as soon as possible.
 The Bussey Law Firm, P.C., offers a free consultation to get you started, and Timothy Bussey is well-known in courtrooms as one of the BEST trial attorneys in Colorado.
-He is also the only attorney in Colorado with the ACS Forensic Lawyer-Scientist Designation, making him highly effective in protecting people’s rights.
+He also holds the distinction of being one of the few lawyers throughout the state who maintains the ACS Forensic Lawyer-Scientist Designation, making him highly effective in protecting people’s rights.